2/29/2024

 Matt Leahy

-Thanks and good morning, everyone.
-Welcome to GREIF's Fiscal First Quarter 2024 Earnings Conference Call.
-This is Matt Leahy, GREIF's Vice President of Corporate Development and Investment Relations, and I am joined by Ole Rosgaard, GREIF's President and Chief Executive Officer, and Larry Hill-Schimer, GREIF's Chief Financial Officer.
-We will take questions at the end of today's call, and in accordance with regulation fair disclosure, please ask questions regarding issues you consider important because we are prohibited from discussing material nonpublic information with you on an individual basis.
-Please turn to slide 2.
+Thanks, and good morning, everyone.
+Welcome to GRIF's fiscal first quarter 2024 earnings conference call.
+This is Matt Leahy, GRIF Vice President of Corporate Development and Investment Relations, and I am joined by Ole Rosgaard, GRIF's President and Chief Executive Officer, and Larry Hilsheimer, GRIF's Chief Financial Officer.
+We will take questions at the end of today's call.
+And in accordance with regulation fair disclosure, please ask questions regarding issues you consider important because we are prohibited from discussing material nonpublic information with you on an individual basis.
+Please turn to slide two.
 As a reminder, during today's call, we will make forward-looking statements involving plans, expectations, and beliefs related to future events.
 Actual results could differ materially from those discussed.
 Additionally, we will be referencing certain non-GAAP financial measures and reconciliation to the most directly comparable GAAP metrics can be found in the appendix of today's presentation.
-And now I'd like to turn the presentation over to Ole on slide 3.
+And now, I'd like to turn the presentation over to Ole on slide three.

 speaker